ziyenl/aws/food/README.md

 To use, just install boto3 and BeautifulSoup on EC2 instance with IAM Role to S3.
 Subsequently, schedule for scrape.py to run with the specify ingredient.
 ![alt text](https://github.com/ziyenl/aws/blob/master/food/ingredient.png "ingredient keyword")

-## Would Be Architecture State ( if user were to be able to request images by keyword search )
+## Architecture State
+would be architecture state: if user were to be able to request images by keyword search
 ![alt text](https://github.com/ziyenl/aws/blob/master/food/architecture.png "architecture")

 ## Suggested Enhancement